 Duration: 5 days / 4 nights

-Accommodation: Collingwood (2 nights): Motel style, twin/share, linen provided and Mangarakau Lodge (2 nights): bunkroom style, supply own sleeping bag and towel.
+Accommodation: Collingwood/Takaka (2 nights): Motel style, twin/share, linen provided and Mangarakau Lodge (2 nights): bunkroom style, supply own sleeping bag and towel.

 Fitness level: Easy to average